 Let it grow

-If just looking at a picture of nature lifts your spirits1, imagine the benefits you’ll feel if you let nature thrive on window sills, gardens and green spaces.
+If just looking at a picture of nature lifts your spirits, imagine the benefits you’ll feel if you let nature thrive on window sills, gardens and green spaces.

 Let’s face it, plants are easy on the eye.
 And that style comes with climate-protecting substance.
-Plants have removed 25% of human-made carbon emissions globally3, providing cleaner air for us to breathe.
+Plants have removed 25% of human-made carbon emissions globally, providing cleaner air for us to breathe.

 If that wasn’t enough, wild and organically grown plants help keep soils healthy.
 Healthy soils store carbon, even more than trees in some habitats4 and grassland soils where wildflowers flourish can sequester as much carbon as woodland.